Japan secrecy act stirs fears about press freedom, right to know

 "There is a demand by the established political forces for greater control over the people," said Lawrence Repeta, a law professor at Meiji University.
 "This fits with the notion that the state should have broad authority to act in secret."

-Abe says the new law, a draft of which was approved by his cabinet on Friday and should be passed by parliament in the current session, is vital to his plan to set up a U.S.-style National Security Council to oversee security policies and coordinate among ministries.
+Abe says the new law, a draft of which is expected to be approved by his cabinet on Friday, is vital to his plan to set up a U.S.-style National Security Council to oversee security policies and coordinate among ministries.

-Outside Abe's official residence, several dozen protesters gathered in the rain in a last-minute appeal against the move.

-"We are resolutely against this bill.
-You could be subject to punishments just by revealing what needs to be revealed to the public," one of the protesters said.

 Legal and media experts say the law, which would impose harsh penalites on those who leak secrets or try to obtain them, is too broad and vague, making it impossible to predict what would come under its umbrella.
 The lack of an independent review process leaves wide latitude for abuse, they say.